Cumulative Consensus Score: Label-Free and Model-Agnostic Evaluation of Object Detectors in Deployment: Conclusion

 \section{Conclusion}

-We presented CCS, a label-free, deployment-oriented metric that turns test-time augmentation agreement into a per-image proxy for detector reliability.
-By aggregating IoU overlaps across mild, non-geometric augmentations, CCS supplies continuous monitoring and side-by-side comparison without ground-truth annotations.
-In controlled studies on Open Images and KITTI, CCS shows $>90\%$ congruence with F1-Score, pPDQ, and OC-cost, and remains stable across augmentation seeds and heterogeneous architectures.
-Using an indifference margin $\tau$, we classify small discrepancies as ties, which highlights substantive disagreements and helps identify underperforming cases.
-Future work will refine augmentation design and $\tau$ selection, accelerate computation, and extend validation to broader datasets and operating conditions.
+We presented CCS, a label-free, deployment-oriented monitoring signal that converts test-time augmentation agreement into a per-image proxy for detector behavior.
+By aggregating IoU overlaps across mild, non-geometric augmentations, CCS enables continuous monitoring and side-by-side comparison without ground-truth annotations.
+In controlled studies on Open Images and KITTI, CCS exhibits $>90\%$ directional congruence with F1-score, pPDQ, and OC-cost, alongside strong monotonic alignment and robustness across augmentation seeds and heterogeneous architectures.
+Qualitative consistency was further confirmed on COCO and BDD100K validation splits.
+Furthermore, we provided a simplified theoretical analysis that links the expected CCS to detection correctness under an idealized setting.
+Using a calibrated indifference margin, small discrepancies are treated as ties, emphasizing substantive disagreements and facilitating targeted inspection of unstable cases, supporting the use of CCS as a standalone monitoring signal in operational settings where labels are unavailable.